vikas2001mishra/Python-Collection-Data-Types/README.md

 # Remove Method:
-            Remove removes the value given in the command
+            •Remove removes the value given in the command

 n = [11,33,55,11,77,11,99,67]